 EMM Consulting Pty Limited (EMM) was engaged to undertake noise compliance monitoring on behalf of Hunter Quarries Pty Limited (Hunter Quarries).
-This report presents the results and findings of attended and unattended noise monitoring conducted on 19 November 2021.
+This report presents the results and findings of attended noise monitoring (conducted on 16 June 2022) and unattended noise monitoring (conducted between 16-28 June 2022).

-Noise compliance monitoring is required to be undertaken in accordance with the Karuah Quarry Environmental Monitoring Program (EMP) which has been prepared to meet the relevant requirements of Department of Planning and Environment (DPE), Development Consent DA 265-10-2004 (current as of 19 November 2021) and Environment Protection Authority (EPA) Environment Protection Licence (EPL) 11569 as varied on 20 July 2020 (current as of 19 November 2021).
+Noise compliance monitoring is required to be undertaken in accordance with the Karuah Quarry Environmental Monitoring Program (EMP) which has been prepared to meet the relevant requirements of Department of Planning and Environment (DPE), Development Consent DA 265-10-2004 (current as of 16 June 2022) and Environment Protection Authority (EPA) Environment Protection Licence (EPL) 11569 as varied on 20 July 2020 (current as of 16 June 2022).